Yannick Mertens

-Yannick Mertens (born 25 June 1987) is a professional tennis player from Belgium who mainly has played on the ATP Challenger Tour.
-On 27 July 2015, he reached his highest ATP singles ranking of 179, and his highest doubles ranking of 363 was reached on 19 September 2011.
+Yannick Mertens (born 25 June 1987) is a professional former tennis player from Belgium who mainly has played on the ATP Challenger Tour.
+On 27 July 2015, he reached his highest ATP singles ranking of world No. 179, and his highest doubles ranking of No. 363 was reached on 19 September 2011.

 Personal life

 He was born in Anderlecht and currently resides in Ternat.

 His favorite surface is clay, and he is coached by his father Kris Mertens.